Squiggleyy/jokinator-observability-exercise/README.md

 # Luke's Flask app
-This is a basic Flask web application that can be used to practice the instrumentation of observability solutions.
-The app currently only works in minikube, however kustomization templates have been added for future EKS/AKS support.
+This is a basic Java web application (Spring boot + React) that can be used to practice the instrumentation of observability solutions.
+The app only works in minikube.

 **As of 2025, Docker Desktop and Minikube must be installed to proceed with this exercise!**

-If you haven't already, clone the repository with "git clone https://github.com/squiggleyy/flask-observability-exercise".
+If you haven't already, clone the repository with "git clone https://github.com/squiggleyy/spring-observability-exercise".
 Once the repo is available on your local machine, complete the following steps:

 # Start the app
-1. Navigate to the "~/flask-observability-exercise" directory and run the "deploy-app.sh" script via "sh deploy-app.sh".
+1. Navigate to the `~/spring-observability-exercise` directory and run the `deploy-app.sh` script via `sh deploy-app.sh`.
-2. You should be prompted for your DockerHub username.
-Type your username and click enter.
+2. After the script completes, run "kubectl get pods" to confirm that there is a `spring-react-app` pod running in the default namespace.
-3. After the script completes, run "kubectl get pods" to confirm that there is a flask-app pod running in the default namespace.
+3. Since nginx dynamically assigns a frontend port, check the URL by running `minikube service spring-react-app-service --url`.
-4. Open the application by visiting "http://localhost:5000" in a browser.
+4. Open the application by visiting `http://localhost:XXXXX` in a browser.
 If it doesn't load, try incognito mode.
 5. Interact with the web application to see what it does!

 *Now, let's get ready to collect telemetry...*